MontaServices/woocommerce-monta-checkout/readme.txt

 * Webshop/Origin:

-Name of your webshop as known by Montapacking.
+Name of your webshop as known by Monta.
 This determines which shippers are allowed, cutofftime etc.

 * Enable shippers: